 Research has consistently shown the effectiveness of practice testing in a variety of learning contexts.
 Studies comparing students who employ practice testing with those who do not show that the former group performs significantly better on final tests.
 This occurs even when learners spend an equal amount of time studying, underscoring the value of testing as a tool for enhancing memory, not just evaluating it.

 When designing an interactive learning platform, the inclusion of practice testing can serve multiple purposes.
 First, it offers students immediate feedback on their learning progress, allowing them to identify gaps in their understanding and areas requiring additional focus.
 Secondly, it promotes active engagement with the material, enhancing long-term memory retention.
 Finally, practice testing can alleviate test anxiety, as frequent exposure to test-like situations can help learners become more comfortable with evaluations.
-This is now possible thanks to powerful large language models like OpenAI.
+This is now possible thanks to powerful large language models like ChatGPT or LLaMA.
 The ability to engage in real-time practice with this level of precision is only now becoming possible.

 Leveraging Distributed Practice for Sustained Learning